 Not quite the image she was looking to portray — not if she wanted to be taken seriously by any vendor.

-Loose dirt flecked off her at a touch, but most of the dark patches on her clothes were ground-in mud stains, courtesy of the rain last night, and there was no chance of getting those out.
-Hopefully they weren’t noticeable enough to prohibit business interactions.
+Loose dirt flecked off her at a touch, but most of the dark patches on her clothes were ground-in mud stains, courtesy of the rain last night.

-Hoping there were no glaring smudges on her face, she self-consciously pawed at her cheek on the side she had slept on as she fell in among the crowd.
+Fixing her dark hair and hoping there were no glaring smudges on her dark skin, she fell in among the crowd.

 Coming into a market in Encidas was like finding a clearing in the woods — but instead of trees, it was surrounded by buildings, their many-paned windows reflecting and fragmenting the light in a geometric impersonation of leaves.
-The sky overhead looked down unimpeded at the ground below, but there was no grass down there, just cobblestone.
-And even that was usually barely visible; more often than not, it was covered by feet.
+The sky overhead looked down unimpeded at the ground below, cobblestone instead of grass.

-The day might be nearly over, but there were still plenty of people to effectively block out the ground.
-Vendors’ booths and stalls took up whatever extra space was leftover, from proper storefronts ringing the edge of the wide open space, to smaller, more temporary installations weaving and branching in rows throughout the central area.
-The sprawling arrangement corralled the crowd into a semblance of organization, forming lanes like its own miniature city.
+The day might be nearly over, but there were still plenty of people.
+Vendors’ booths and stalls took up whatever extra space was leftover, from proper storefronts ringing the edge of the wide open space, to smaller, more temporary installations weaving and branching in rows throughout the central area like its own miniature city.